 Oracle Database Security Guide for more information about database auditing

 Note:Starting with Oracle Database Release 21c, traditional auditing is deprecated.
 Oracle recommends that you use unified auditing, which enables selective and more effective auditing inside Oracle Database.

 Administrative accounts (

-SYSMAN is used to perform Oracle Enterprise Manager Cloud Control administration tasks.
+SYSMANis used to perform Oracle Enterprise Manager Cloud Control (Cloud Control) administration tasks.
 The management agent of Cloud Control uses the

 Sample schema accounts

-These accounts are used for examples in Oracle Database documentation and instructional materials.
-Examples are
+These optional accounts are used for examples in Oracle Database documentation and instructional materials.
+The sample schema accounts are –

 These accounts are created so that individual Oracle Database features or components can have their own schemas.
 You must not delete internal accounts, and you must not attempt to log in with them.